Bernardo-Castilho/SimScript/README.md

 ## Simulation

-Simulations creates resources (queues) and entities which execute an asynchronous script method which describes the actions each entity should perform.
+Simulations create resources (queues) and entities which execute an async **script** method that describes the actions each entity should perform.

 ## Queues

 Represent resources that can be seized and released by entities.
 Queues keep track of their utilization and may constrain the flow of entities through the simulation.

 ## Entities